 Without these elements included in the LASIK consultation, you will not have enough information to make a proper decision.
 Again, you should ensure that you are getting a full, evaluative LASIK consultation, rather than a simple and quick LASIK screening, and you should definitely get another opinion.

-Dr. Mozayeni is the founder and only LASIK surgeon at Providence Eye & Laser Specialists.
-He consistently delivers long-lasting, optimal results and is committed to giving you the personal care and attention you and your vision deserve.
-He and his staff are dedicated to giving you peace of mind that your eyes are in the best possible hands.
+At Providence Eye & Laser Specialists, our LASIK surgeons provide long-lasting, optimal results and are committed to giving you the personal care and attention you and your vision deserve.
+Our team is dedicated to giving you peace of mind that your eyes are in the best possible hands.

 If you are ready to see more and live better, reach out to us today to schedule your FREE laser eye consultation.
 We are here to answer your questions and we look forward to meeting you!